Zoë Wanamaker

 A nine-time Olivier Award nominee, she won for Once in a Lifetime (1979) and Electra (1998).
 She has also received four Tony Award nominations for her work on Broadway; for Piaf (1981), Loot (1986), Electra (1999), and Awake and Sing!
 (2006).

-She's acted in the films Wilde (1997), Harry Potter and the Philosopher's Stone (2001), and My Week with Marilyn (2011).
+She has acted in the films Wilde (1997), Harry Potter and the Philosopher's Stone (2001), and My Week with Marilyn (2011).
 She was twice nominated for the BAFTA TV Award for Best Actress, for Prime Suspect (1991) and Love Hurts (1992–1994).
 She portrayed Susan Harper in the sitcom My Family (2000–2011), and appeared in the ITV dramas Agatha Christie's Poirot (2005–2013), Mr Selfridge (2015), and Girlfriends (2018).

 Early life and education

 Zoë Wanamaker was born in New York City on 13 May 1949, the daughter of Canadian actress and radio performer Charlotte Holland and American actor, film director, and radio producer Sam Wanamaker (born Samuel Wattenmacker).
 Her father was of Ukrainian-Jewish descent, although she had a secular and non-observant upbringing.
 The BBC series Who Do You Think You Are?, broadcast on 24 February 2009, revealed that her paternal grandfather Maurice Wanamaker (originally Manus Watmacher) was a tailor from Mykolaiv.

 Whilst working in the United Kingdom in 1952, Wanamaker's father found out he had been blacklisted in Hollywood.
 Her parents therefore decided to remain in the UK.
-She was educated at the independent King Alfred School in Hampstead and at Sidcot School, a Quaker boarding school in Somerset.
-Zoe attended Hornsey College of Art for the Pre-Diploma Course before she trained at the Central School of Speech and Drama.
+She was educated at the independent King Alfred School in Hampstead and at Sidcot School, a Quaker boarding school in Winscombe, Somerset.
+Zoe attended Hornsey College of Art for the Pre-Diploma Course before going on to study acting at the Central School of Speech and Drama.